');

 About St. Petersburg, FL

-St. Petersburg is a major city in Florida with a population of 260,646 residents.
-The median household income is $73,118 per year, which is above the national average.
-The median age in St. Petersburg is 43.1 years.
+St. Petersburg is a major city located in Florida with a population of 260,646 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $73,118 per year, which is 3% below the national median of $75,149.
+The median age of 43.1 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How St. Petersburg Ranks in Florida